dipy/dipy/doc/installation.rst

 #.
 To use dipy_, you will need to install a few :ref:`dependencies`.
 One
-    simple way to get the dependencies on your machine, is to install the Enthought Canopy_ distribution, following the instructions on their website.
-Note that there are alternatives to Canopy.
+    simple way to get the dependencies on your machine, is to install the Anaconda_ python distribution, following the instructions on their website.
+Note that there are alternatives to Anaconda_.
 See below for :ref:`alternatives`

 #.
 You will still need to install the nibabel_ library, which supports reading
     and writing of neuroimaging data formats.
 You can install it from a binary